uva-club-running/virginia.clubrunning.org/README.md

 Future webmaster note: This process can be really tedious for tiny, atomic edits (such as spelling corrections, date changes, etc.) In that case, it's acceptable to commit directly to `main`.

 ## Deployment
+*(For more information, see the wiki page [Deployment Deep Dive](https://github.com/uva-club-running/virginia.clubrunning.org/wiki/Deployment-Deep-Dive).)*

 This repository is configured using GitHub Actions to automatically rebuild and deploy the website whenever you push to the `main` branch.
 Every time you make changes on `main` or merge a pull request, the pipeline will be triggered.
 Watch the Actions page to make sure deployment succeeds.

 ## Technical lore